Discover all the tax services we offer

 If you own non-US financial assets valued above certain thresholds, you must file a FATCA report.
 The specific threshold for your finances will depend on your filing status and whether you qualify as a bona fide resident of Brazil.

-If you do have to file a FATCA report, just fill it out, attach it to your Form 1040, and file them at the same time.
+If you do have to file a FATCA report, fill it out, attach it to your Form 1040, and file it at the same time.

 If you have at least $10,000 deposited in one or more non-US bank accounts, you’ll need to report it by filing FinCEN Form 114, also known as the FBAR.